 Conditional full permission with complex conditions

 This category addresses cases where full consent is in place but significant pre-commencement conditions or Section 106 obligations remain to be resolved.
 These cases can produce a material gap between the headline consented land position and the practical net residual value.
-Exit modelling must account for the cost and timeline of all obligations — including affordable housing contributions, highways agreements, and infrastructure works — not just comparable headline consented land values.
+Exit modelling must account for the cost and timeline of all obligations (including affordable housing contributions, highways agreements, and infrastructure works) not just comparable headline consented land values.

-Disclaimer: This page is for information only and does not constitute financial advice.
+Checking won’t harm your credit score Check eligibilityThis page is for informational purposes only and does not constitute financial or planning advice.
 Figures, rates, and examples are illustrative.
-Your circumstances will affect what products and terms are available to you.
-Always speak to a qualified adviser before making financial decisions.
+Individual lender criteria vary considerably and what products and terms are available will depend on your circumstances.
+Always speak to a qualified adviser and an experienced broker before making financial decisions.